 That all means you can get access to over 3,000 servers across 94 countries, so no matter where you are it should be possible to get stuck into streaming media from back home.
-Connections speeds are reliably fast, so even streaming in 4K and HDR shouldn't be an issue.
+Connection speeds are reliably fast, so even streaming in 4K and HDR shouldn't be an issue.

 If you do run into any snags then excellent the 24/7 live-chat customer support is available 24/7 and is always there to get you going again.
 It's staffed by knowledgeable and genuinely helpful people that want – and know how – to get you what you need.

 While streaming might be a priority, security is also paramount and ExpressVPN sports enterprise-level encryption along with a selection of protocols.
 That means you're guaranteed online anonymity, letting you stream in peace without the threat of third-parties potentially invading your privacy.

-All that and you can get this with a 30-day money-back guarantee meaning it's essentially free to try for a month.
-So why not give the best streaming VPN a go?
+All that, and you also get a 30-day money-back guarantee, meaning it's essentially free to try for a month to make sure it suits you perfectly.